aptos-foundation/AIPs/aips/aip-x.md

 ## Motivation

-creators are now able to create a digital asset that is a combination of multiple digital assets and funigible assets using ni-code solutions.
+creators are now able to create a digital asset that is a combination of multiple digital and funigible assets using no-code solutions.

 The current lack of standardization creates several challenges for creators and the overall ecosystem: